Approx. Time Difference

 A: Overnight guests are prohibited as determined by legal agreements for housing.
 The ACCENT staff can provide information about hostels and hotels in the area for visitors.

-Madrid: Spaniards typically socialize in public locations, such as restaurants, cafes, bars, and parks.
-Living spaces are usually reserved for rest and studying.
-Though there are no curfews, quiet hours are generally observed between 11 p.m. and 8 a.m.
+Madrid: The apartment buildings are home to Spanish families and others, and though there are no curfews, quiet hours are generally observed between 11 p.m. and 8 a.m.
 Excessive noise is prohibited by law and Spaniards are serious about this; residents have the right to call the authorities after 11 p.m.
-Parties are not allowed in the residence halls, and students who violate these rules will be expelled.
+Parties are not allowed in the apartments, and students who violate these rules will be expelled.

 Rome: In Residence Trastevere, all visitors must be escorted to and from the apartment by the student hosting them.
 Students may have visitors to their apartment but they are not allowed to stay after midnight.
 Disciplinary action will be taken if a student is found to have guests in their apartments after midnight.
 Disciplinary action could include dismissal from UCEAP.
 Please note that all occupants in an apartment are held responsible if one roommate hosts a guest after midnight.